“Can you PLEASE cover my shift on Saturday?”

 A "shift" is the period of time that an employee has to work.
 Jobs that have "shifts" are usually paid by the hour.
 One shift is usually between 4 to 16 hours, and can sometimes have a name like:

-"I'm working the late shift tomorrow."
+"I'm working the afternoon shift tomorrow."

 cover (someone's) shift